FAQs - Outlook / Office 365 Deployment Desktop Software

 8. Can I run the install silently using some switches, without specifying any email address?

 Yes, you can run the install silently using some switches, without specifying an email address:

-The wizard won’t appear, just a progress bar, and there will be no prompt for an email address.
+The wizard won’t appear when the /passive switch is used, just a progress bar, and there will be no prompt for an email address.
 When the product is first run, it will pick up the address from Active Directory.
 By the way running from Group Policy is the same as the above except that “passive” is replaced with “quiet” which means that not even a progress bar is displayed.

 If it is still not getting picked up, please see the screenshots below which show the place it looks at in Active Directory to match to an email address, and let us know if you are using something else or otherwise what results you are seeing.

 From Administrative Tools -> Active Directory Users & Computers